MayeneBS99/ELT_Pipeline_With_SnowFlake_and_DBT/README.md

 ---

 ## 📌 Overview
 This project demonstrates a complete **ELT (Extract, Load, Transform)** pipeline.
-It automates the collection of bike availability data from the JCDecaux API and weather conditions from OpenWeatherMap, loads them into **Snowflake**, and transforms them using **dbt** into an Analytics-ready Star Schema.
+It automates the collection of bike availability data from the Velib-Metropole API and weather conditions from OpenWeatherMap, loads them into **Snowflake**, and transforms them using **dbt** into an Analytics-ready Star Schema.

 ## 🏗 Architecture